deletedcu/bitcoin-python/README.md

 ## Planned updates:

-- **Automatic price refresh every minute:** Every minute, the price should be updated.
+- **IN PROGRESS: Automatic price refresh every minute:** Every minute, the price should be updated.

+- **(Just for fun) SSL connection:** The user should have a safe connection to the server.

 - **Changing between exchanges:** The user should be able to switch to any exchange and set it to the main one so the user will only see his preferred exchange option.